lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 There are four output escalation signals, 0, 1, 2, and 3.
 There is no predetermined definition of an escalation signal, that is left to the top-level integration.
-Examples could be processor Non Maskable Interrupt (NMI), permission lowering, secret wiping, chip reset, etc. Typically the assumption is that escalation level 0 is the first to trigger, followed by 1, 2, and then 3, emulating a "fuse" that is lit that can't be stopped once the first triggers (this is however not a requirement).
+Examples could be processor Non Maskable Interrupt (NMI), privilege lowering, secret wiping, chip reset, etc. Typically the assumption is that escalation level 0 is the first to trigger, followed by 1, 2, and then 3, emulating a "fuse" that is lit that can't be stopped once the first triggers (this is however not a requirement).
 See register section for discussion of